RockRoller01/skinninginfo/tutorial/song_selection.md

 </details>

-There are a a few gimmicky things you can do with the top part, custom selection-tabs, custom search bar and changing or covering the group and sort text.
+There are a a few gimmicky things you can do with the top part, custom selection-tabs, custom search bar, good luck dropdown texts and changing or covering the group and sort text.

 <details><summary>Image</summary>